Quantum theory of polariton weak lasing and polarization bifurcations: Emission spectra

-\emph{Emission spectra.---}Here we analyze how the polarization symmetry-breaking transition is reflected in the light emission spectra, that are directly related to experimental observations.
+Here we analyze how the polarization symmetry-breaking transition is reflected in the light emission spectra, which could in principle be measured in an experiment.
 To this aim, we consider the time-delayed first-order correlation functions for X and Y polarized polariton modes,